 When referring to powerlessness in AA, it is referring to the inability to control how much alcohol you drink.
 Admitting that you are powerlessness over alcohol means that you cannot and never will be able to drink alcohol in a safe manner again.
 Any thoughts at all of drinking again in the future mean that you have not fully admitted to yourself that you are powerless over alcohol.
 In this way, admitting powerlessness means accepting that you can never drink alcohol again in the future – even in full amounts.

 Identifying a life that is “unmanageable” can be subjective, but there are a few clear ways in which one’s life could be labeled as such.
 If there are responsibilities at work, school, or in your personal life that are not being met, then this is a good sign of unmanageability.
 When drinking has become the priority and your career, relationships, finances, and other aspects of your life are suffering, these are signs that your life is unmanageable.
 Accepting that your life is unmanageable is often easier than admitting powerlessness over alcohol.

+Although Alcoholics Anonymous was founded nearly a century ago, many of the teachings are still applicable in modern times.
 Although Step One of AA is something that has to happen within yourself, that doesn’t mean that outside influences can’t help you get there.
-Working 1 on 1 with a therapist or attending group meetings can provide the ability to hear how others have worked this step and allow you the opportunity to talk out your own through process.
+Working one-on-one with a therapist or attending group meetings can provide the ability to hear how others have worked this step and allow you the opportunity to talk out your own through process.
 Although you can if you desire, there is no need to work any of the AA steps completely on your own.
 Contact us to learn more about how we support 12 step programs at The Freedom Center.